xtrinch/fractal_generator/README.md

 # Fun with fractals
-Java desktop application for generating different types of fractal images.
+Java swing desktop application for generating different types of fractal images.

 Types of fractals it can generate: